Lau Pa Sat: As food court

 A major renovation of Lau Pa Sat, costing $4 million and lasting 9 months, began on 1 September 2013.
 The layout of the stalls was reconfigured in the renovation, reducing the number of stalls but increasing the seating.
-Better ventilation with eight industrial ceiling fans was also installed.
+Better cooling and ventilation was obtained with eight high volume low speed ceiling fans.
 It reopened on 30 June 2014.

 The market is the only remaining one left that served the resident in the central district in early Singapore.
 The other four being the Orchard Road Market, Rochor Market, Clyde Terrace Market popularly known as Beach Road, demolished in 1983 to make way for now currently Gateway Building and Ellenborough Market, nicknamed Teochew Market where the surrounding area was populated by Teochews, near the New Bridge Road.